 - 3. The length of time of the removal from class shall be at the discretion of the principal after consultation with the teacher, subject to the provisions of Minn.
 Stat.
 127.41, Subd.
 3(e) and the Pupil Fair Dismissal Act. - 4.
-A written disciplinary report shall be submitted by the teacher or district employee within 24 hours of the removal of any student from his/her class. - D. Responsibility and Custody of a Pupil Removed from Class - 1.
+A written disciplinary report shall be submitted by the teacher or district employee within 24 hours of the removal of any student from his/her class. - D. Period of Time for which a Student may be Removed from a Class (may not exceed five (5) class periods for a violation of a rule of conduct) - 1.
+The removal from class shall be for a period of time deemed appropriate by the principal, in consultation with the teacher. - E. Responsibility and Custody of a Pupil Removed From Class - 1.
 Students removed from class shall be the responsibility of the principal or his/her lawful designee. - 2.
-Students removed from class must report directly to the principal's office or designated area. - E. Procedures for Return of a Student to a Class from Which the Student was Removed - 1.
+Students removed from class must report directly to the principal's office or designated area. - F. Procedures for Return of a Student to a Specific Class From Which the Student was Removed - 1.
 The student may return to class after a conference with the appropriate administrator, teacher, school personnel and/or parent(s)/guardian(s).
 At the time of this conference, a plan of action will be established. - 2.
 Students removed from class will be required to examine and take measures to correct the behavior. - 3.
 The principal or designee will complete the appropriate follow-up disciplinary consequences and school documentation with the student. - 4.
-The principal or designee readmits the student pursuant to the readmission plan.
+The principal or designee readmits the student pursuant to the readmission plan. - G. Procedures for Notifying a Student and the Student's Parents or Guardian of Violation of the Rules of Conduct and of Resulting Disciplinary Actions; - 1.
+The principal or designee determines the necessity of parent/guardian notification resulting from the student being removed from class.
+The notice of suspension form will be used to communicate related information in writing when out of school suspension is deemed appropriate.